-I’ve started using the planner to separate when I focus on research, when I write posts, when I work on bigger projects (like ADHD coaching), etc..so I’m less likely to get distracted doing a little bit on multiple things that are important and that I want to accomplish.
+I’ve started using the planner to separate when I focus on research, write posts, or work on bigger projects etc..so I’m less likely to get distracted doing a little bit on multiple things that are important and that I want to accomplish.

 It’s a bit more organized, which helps so that when I’m writing a post and I get caught up thinking I need to do research on this big project I have, I know that I’ve already planned out time to get to that project and can pull myself back to the task at hand.

 Some people like me prefer a physical planner.
 There’s something about writing it down that helps me remember and it feels more natural to me than using my phone.
 For other people, using a phone is a better option.
 If it feels more natural to keep it on your phone or you tend to lose physical planners or need to set reminders for the events on your planner, your phone may be your best option.

 Invite people over so it pushes you to clean your house

 It’s boring, I’m impatient, and there are literally a million things I’d rather be doing.
-Also because cleaning involves a lot of things I’m not good at like organization, not getting distracted from one task to another, and I also really hate strong smells or getting damp or wet.
-Can you tell that I hate cleaning?
+Also because cleaning involves a lot of things I’m not good at like organization or staying on task.
+And I also really hate strong smells or getting damp or wet.

 The time crunch is a pretty solid motivator for me.
 If your house is a mess, consider inviting a friend for dinner next weekend.
 In my experience, before she walks in the door, the house will be in pretty good shape.